-Students re-registering for a course that needs to be retaken must pay the regular course fees and are responsible for re-registering in the course.

-Students auditing a course must pay the regular course fee.
+- Tuition is subject to change with six months notice. - Students re-registering for a course that needs to be retaken must pay the regular course fees and are responsible for re-registering in the course. - Students auditing a course must pay the regular course fees.